Regulations and Conditions for Use of Facilities

 The facility must be left in the condition that it was found.
 This includes cleaning and removing garbage from the land and building.

 The permit holder will be responsible for any and all damage or unusual "wear and tear" to school property arising from use under their permit.
-Any damage must be reported immediately to the DSB1 employee on site, and to the Rental Office by the next business day, using the online Damage Report, accessed via the Incident Report page of this website.
+Any damage must be reported immediately to the DSB1 employee on site, and to the Outreach Coordinator by the next business day, using the online Damage Report, accessed via the Incident Report page of this website.
 Financial responsibility for damages to Board property are borne by the permit holder.

 In the event that the premises are being misused, the Principal or Outreach Coordinator, after endeavoring to gain the cooperation of the group, reserve the right to terminate all present and future arrangements.